theaniketraj/pulse/Docs/getting_started.md

 ---
-title: Getting Started with Pulse
+title: Getting Started with Vitals
-description: Complete guide to installing and configuring Pulse VS Code extension for real-time application monitoring with Prometheus.
+description: Complete guide to installing and configuring Vitals VS Code extension for real-time application monitoring with Prometheus.
 head:
   - - meta
     - name: keywords
-      content: Pulse installation, VS Code extension setup, Prometheus configuration, monitoring setup, getting started guide
+      content: Vitals installation, VS Code extension setup, Prometheus configuration, monitoring setup, getting started guide
 ---

-# Getting Started with Pulse
+# Getting Started with Vitals

-Welcome to Pulse!
+Welcome to Vitals!
 This guide will take you from installation to monitoring your first application in minutes.

 ## Prerequisites